ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_bock24acp.rst

-   Relative change (calculated as the difference between the scenario value and the historical value divided by the historical value) of total cloud fraction (clt), ice water path (iwp), liquid water path (lwp), and net cloud radiative effect (netcre) per degree of warming averaged over selected regions over the ocean.
+   Relative change (calculated as the difference between the scenario value and the historical value divided by the historical value) of total cloud fraction (clt), ice water path (iwp), liquid water path (lwp), and net cloud radiative effect (netcre) per degree of warming averaged over the Southern Ocean (30–65∘ S).
-   (a) Arctic (70–90∘ N), (b) Southern Ocean (30–65∘ S), (c) tropical ocean (30∘ N–30∘ S), (d) Pacific ITCZ (0–12∘ N, 135∘ E–85∘ W), and (e) the three stratocumulus regions of the southeast Pacific (10–30∘ S, 75–95∘ W), southeast Atlantic (10–30∘ S, 10∘ W–10∘ E), and northeast Pacific (15–35∘ N, 120–140∘ W) (see also Fig. 5).
 In the box plot, each box indicates the range from the first quartile to the third quartile, the vertical line shows the median, and the whiskers the minimum and maximum values, excluding the outliers.
-Outliers are defined as being outside 1.5 times the interquartile range (Fig. 7).
+Outliers are defined as being outside 1.5 times the interquartile range (Fig. 7b).